moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/web3js.md

 ---
 title: EVM Transactions & Contracts with Web3.js
-description: Learn how to use the Ethereum Web3 JavaScript Library to send transactions and deploy Solidity smart contracts to your Tanssi EVM ContainerChain.
+description: Learn how to use the Ethereum Web3 JavaScript Library to send transactions and deploy Solidity smart contracts to your Tanssi EVM Appchain.
 ---

 # Web3.js JavaScript Library

 ## Introduction {: #introduction }

 [Web3.js](https://web3js.readthedocs.io/){target=\_blank} is a set of libraries that allow developers to interact with Ethereum nodes using HTTP, IPC, or WebSocket protocols with JavaScript.
-Tanssi EVM ContainerChains have an Ethereum-like API that is fully compatible with Ethereum-style JSON RPC invocations.
-Therefore, developers can leverage this compatibility and use the Web3.js library to interact with a Tanssi EVM ContainerChain node as if they were doing so on Ethereum.
+Tanssi EVM Appchains have an Ethereum-like API that is fully compatible with Ethereum-style JSON RPC invocations.
+Therefore, developers can leverage this compatibility and use the Web3.js library to interact with a Tanssi EVM Appchain node as if they were doing so on Ethereum.
 For more information on Web3.js, check out their [documentation site](https://web3js.readthedocs.io/en/v1.10.0/){target=\_blank}.

-In this guide, you'll learn how to set up the Web3.js library for your Tanssi EVM ContainerChain.
-Next, to showcase the library in action, you'll use the Web3.js library to send a transaction and deploy a contract on a Tanssi EVM ContainerChain running in Tanssi's [Dancebox](/builders/tanssi-network/networks/dancebox){target=\_blank} TestNet.
-This guide can be adapted for your own Tanssi EVM ContainerChain by simply changing the endpoint.
+In this guide, you'll learn how to set up the Web3.js library for your Tanssi EVM Appchain.
+Next, to showcase the library in action, you'll use the Web3.js library to send a transaction and deploy a contract on a Tanssi EVM Appchain running in Tanssi's [Dancebox](/builders/tanssi-network/networks/dancebox){target=\_blank} TestNet.
+This guide can be adapted for your own Tanssi EVM Appchain by simply changing the endpoint.

 --8<-- 'text/_common/general-js-tutorial-check.md'